Patch for one.image.resize to resize image

 unknown command: '“info'

-#26 Updated by Stefan Kooman over 3 years ago
+#26 Updated by Stefan Kooman almost 6 years ago

 Resizing can be done more easily with "virsh blockresize" command or libvirt API call "virDomainBlockResize": https://libvirt.org/html/libvirt-libvirt-domain.html#virDomainBlockResize